kedro-org/kedro-plugins/kedro-datasets/kedro_datasets_experimental/opik/README.md

 - **`metadata` is local-only**: Opik's `create_dataset()` does not accept a `metadata` argument.
 The `metadata` param is stored and returned by `_describe()` but is not propagated to the remote dataset (unlike Langfuse, which passes it through).
 - **No snapshot versioning**: Opik does not support pinning `load()` to a historical snapshot.
 The `version` param from `LangfuseEvaluationDataset` has no Opik equivalent.
-- **UUID `id` values are stable remotely; human-readable ones are not**: If a local item's `id` is a valid UUID, it is forwarded to Opik and the remote row keeps that identity.
-Human-readable IDs (e.g. `"q1"`) and `None`/empty values are stripped — Opik auto-generates a UUID in those cases, so those rows will not have a stable remote identity across syncs.
+- **UUID v7 `id` values are stable remotely; all others are not**: If a local item's `id` is a valid UUID v7, it is forwarded to Opik and the remote row keeps that identity.
+Opik requires UUID v7 for item IDs — human-readable strings, UUIDs of other versions (e.g. v4), `None`, and empty values are all stripped before upload.
+Opik auto-generates a UUID v7 in those cases, so those rows will not have a stable remote identity across syncs.

 ### Support